phil294/tkbash/README.md

 		Print the value of the associated element. tkbash <gui_id> window [-options...]
 		Set window properties.

 	tkbash <gui_id> [<variable>] --tkcommand <command>
 		Execute custom Tcl/Tk code.
 For advanced element configuration not provied by tkbash itself. "--tkcommand" can also be "--tk".
 Variable can be ommitted for full access.
-Example: "tkbash mygui mybutton --tkcommand 'configure -background green'" or "tkbash mygui --tkcommand 'wm maxsize .w 200 200'".
+Example: "tkbash mygui mybutton --tkcommand 'configure -font verdana'" or "tkbash mygui --tkcommand 'wm maxsize .w 200 200'".
 Note: toplevel root window in tkbash is ".w".
+	[any command...] --debug, --print, --log
+		Print all commands sent to the wish background process (Tcl/Tk code) to stderr.
+For debugging.

 		gui_id